debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/event/readme.md

 -   0x02: **motion_end** message: If activated (bit 9 of *config_flags* set), the event message is sent when the end. of a motion is detected.
 -   0x03: **BLE connected**: Sent when a tracker is bonded and BLE connected to a mobile or a tablet
 -   0x04: **BLE disconnected**: Sent when a tracker is bonded and BLE disconnected to a mobile or a tablet
--   0x05: **Temperature information** message: if the temperature monitoring is activated (the parameter *temperature_high* or *temperature_low* is set). the event message is sent when there is a state change in the temperature (normal to alert or alert to normal) or it can be sent instead of a geolocation data if the geolocation is cancelled due to *temperature_action* parameter.
-(Refer to the section [Temperature monitoring](/functioning/temperature-monitoring/readme.md) for more details)
+-   0x05: **Temperature information** message: if the temperature monitoring is activated (the parameter *temperature_high* or *temperature_low* is set), this event message is sent when there is a state change in the temperature (normal to alert or alert to normal) or it can be sent instead of a geolocation message if the geolocation is cancelled due to *temperature_action* parameter.
+(Refer to the section [Temperature monitoring](/AbeewayRefGuide/functioning/temperature-monitoring/readme.md) for more details)
 -   0x06: **BLE bond deleted**: Sent when the bond is deleted on the tracker (it is sent even if the tracker was not bonded before the command)
 -   0x07: **SOS start** message: The tracker enters in SOS
 -   0x08: **SOS stop** message: The tracker leaves the SOS